Are Brita Filters Safe?

 To put it bluntly, Brita filters are mostly cosmetic.
 Since they deal mostly in surface-level odor and taste, and not in eliminating all of the actual toxins, Brita Filters are, for all intents and purposes, the Febreze of water purification.
 Your guests won’t know the difference, but their bodies will, and so will yours.
 Just do your laundry (or whatever it is that you happen to use Febreze for, which, no judgment on our part here, (but that’s not good for you either?).

-Side Note: This is why we recommend our 5 stage faucet filter: https://www.thegoodforco.com/single-sink-filter/
+Side Note: This is why we recommend our 4 stage RO system: https://shop.thegoodforco.com/collections/faucet-filter/products/the-reverse-osmosis-system

 So back to the subject at hand… Brita filters are a waste of money.